-Gokyo valley trek is one of the most fascinating and popular trekking destinations for all the adventure seeker trekkers around the globe, which lies in the Everest Region.
+Gokyo valley trek is one of the most fascinating and popular trekking destinations for all adventure seeker trekkers around the globe, which lies in the Everest Region.
 This trail is especially famous for its diverse landscape, rare flora & fauna, Sherpa culture, and the giant white mountains.
-This trail provides you with extra thrill and adventure, which refreshes your mind and motivates you to guide you towards your ultimate destination.
+This trail provides you with extra thrill and adventure, which refreshes your mind and motivates you to guide you toward your ultimate destination.

 Generally, trekking is a journey, where trekkers have to espouse the high altitude environment and extreme weather conditions, that challenge you with both physical and mental aspects.

 Along with those, mountain foods and accommodations are the other aspects that trekkers should adopt during their trekking journey.

 In Everest Region, hotels, guest houses, and teahouses normally serve you the standard meal for your entire day.
 Since this is one of the most popular and crowded trekking trails in Nepal, accommodation, and food facilities are indeed less accessible.
 The important part is how to make all the meals so that you can adapt to the mountain climate easily.

 Before going to each meal and its specification, you should know about the background of mountain regions in Nepal and especially in the Everest Region.
 Sherpa people are prominent in mountain villages and they do follow Buddhism most in that region and slaughtering animals is strictly prohibited there.
 As such, meat and eggs from the Everest region are generally supplied from city areas like Kathmandu through helicopters and planes, because most of the village is far away from road transportation.
 This is the main reason that the price of food is comparatively higher in the mountains than in city areas.